Eating Disorders and Gender Dysphoria in the Transgender Community

 While it’s important to tease out whether a trans individual is using eating disorder behaviors to seek gender affirmation or avoid gender dysphoria, we must always clinically act in a way that is best for our patients.

-Working with trans youth: Family-based treatment for eating disorders
+Family-based treatment for trans youth with eating disorders

-Here at Eating Recovery Center, we believe, and research has indicated, that family-based treatment (FBT) is essential to helping people recover from eating disorders.
+Here at Eating Recovery Center, we believe, and research has indicated, that the core tenets of family-based treatment (FBT) are essential to helping people recover from eating disorders.
 When it comes to trans youth, however, we must be cautious.
 We cannot assume that trans teens are fully supported by their family.
 We cannot assume that families will affirm their child’s preferred gender, name, and pronouns.
 If the trans patient does not feel affirmed, respected, and seen, they may struggle to do hard work with their family of origin in a family therapy setting and eating disorder recovery may stall.

 As we wrap up today, we want to thank our patients who are willing and brave and vulnerable to share their lives with us.
 We thank the families and friends who support trans individuals.
 And we thank you for expressing interest in learning more about this topic.
 We can learn from each other with the ultimate goal of improving the quality of care for the transgender community.